openSUSE/suse-vale-styleguide/README.md

 ## Add XML support (openSUSE)

-1. Install the _docbook-xsl-stylesheets_ package.
+1. Install the _libxslt-tools_ and _docbook-xsl-stylesheets_ packages.
 2. Open the _.vale.ini_ file for editing and update the existing configuration as follows:

 ```yaml